nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/jsf-ui-framework/additional-ui-frameworks/nuxeo-android-connector/documentproviders-in-android-connector.md

 	markDependencies(createOperation, newDocument);
 	return createOperation;
 }
 ```

-You can use your own operation definitions by inehit from `AbstractLazyUpdatebleDocumentsList` and simple implement the 2 methods `buildUpdateOperation` and `buildCreateOperation`.
+You can use your own operation definitions by inheriting from `AbstractLazyUpdatebleDocumentsList` and simply implementing the 2 methods `buildUpdateOperation` and `buildCreateOperation`.